Why You Shouldn’t Ignore Market Segmentation | YouDigital Blog

-The main reason why you should be looking at segmenting your market is to gain competitive advantage by understanding the needs of each and every target group.
-Back in the days, companies used to talk about, and implement, “mass marketing”, thinking that all customers had the same interest and wanted the same thing.
+The main reason why you should be looking at segmenting your market is to gain a competitive advantage by understanding the needs of every target group.
+Back in the day, companies used to talk about, and implement, “mass marketing”, thinking that all customers had the same interest and wanted the same thing.

 That’s not possible today anymore.

 Ignoring that each segment behaves in different ways will result in wasted marketing efforts, as one voice won’t appeal to every person.

 Another important point to keep in mind is that not all targets are created equally.
 If you don’t understand which target audience has the most potential of buying your products or services, you won’t be able to focus your effort on those that yield the best returns.